TRANSPORTER: Transferring Visual Semantics from VLM Manifolds: Introduction

-This work's contributions are: (i) L2V, a novel controlled video generation task for VLM visual explanations. (ii) \serpantinelight{TRANSPORTER}, a model to transport global representations and local geometric relationships across embedding spaces. (iii) Learnable latents to modulate videos by the target logit divergence. (iv) Empirical evaluations and ablations across settings.
+This work's contributions are: (i) L2V, a novel controlled generation task for VLM visual explanations. (ii) \serpantinelight{TRANSPORTER}, a model that learns optimal transport paths between local geometric relationships and global representations across embedding spaces. (iii) Learnable latents to modulate videos by the target logit divergence. (iv) Empirical evaluations and ablations across settings.